tom91136/Akatsuki/README.md

 Akatsuki is an light weight Android library that handles [state restoration](http://developer.android.com/training/basics/activity-lifecycle/recreating.html) and argument passing via annotations.
 The library automatically generates source files through JSR269 to ensure almost<sup>1</sup> zero performance impact.

+###Key features:

 State restoration

  - Retain state with `@Retained`
- - All types supported by `Bundle` can be `@Retained`
+ - Supports all types allowed in `Bundle` and a few more
- - Inheritance is supported
+ - Supports inheritance
- - Generic parameters are supported
+ - Supports generic parameters
- - `TypeConverter` and `@TransformationTemplate` for custom types
+ - Custom type support with `TypeConverter` and `@TransformationTemplate`
  - Compatible with other parcel and binding libraries
+ - Per class and global configuration via `@RetainConfig`

 Argument passing

  - Pass arguments with `@Arg`
+ - Supports inheritance, builders will be generated for all subclasses
- - Supports ANY class, including `Activity`, `Fragment`, `Service`.
-You name it!
+ - Supports `Activity`, `Fragment`, and `Service`
+ - Custom builder support with `ArgConcludingBuilder`
- - Support for type safe builders
+ - Supports chained, checked, unchecked,  and type safe builders

-Why Akatsuki?
+ - Per class and global configuration via `@ArgConfig`

+Good to know

+ - `@Retained` and `@Arg` can be used together
+ - Annotation based configuration via `@AkatsukiConfig`

-This library handles most Android IPC boilerplate that would otherwise be tedious to write and maintain.
+In short, this library handles most Android IPC boilerplate that would otherwise be tedious to write and maintain.

-While AndroidAnnotations is awesome, I'm looking for a lightweight drop in solution for only eliminating IPC boilerplate, and writing my own seems to be the only solution.
-Dart, Icepick and FragmentArg is awesome on their own, but it gets tedious when used together because you have to call their static helper everywhere and some of them don't play nice with each other.

 Example usage: